waterlooblue/gatsby-source-docebo/README.md

 ## How to contribute

-If you have unanswered questions, would like help with enhancing or debugging the plugin, it is nice to include instructions for people who want to contribute to your plugin.
+If you have any questions or would like to contribue.
+You can contact me at christopher.norkett@gmail.com